malphi/mesh-benchmark/README.md

 #### Latency

-- In the small data volumes, App Mesh is a little bit better than Istio.
+- For a few data volumes, App Mesh is a little bit better than Istio.
-- In the big data volumes, they are almost the same as baseline.
+- For the large data volumes, they are almost the same as baseline.

 ![latency](imgs/latency.png)

 #### Throughput

-- In the small data volumes, App Mesh is a little bit better than Istio.
+- For a few data volumes, App Mesh is a little bit better than Istio.
-- In the big data volumes, they are almost the same.
+- For the large data volumes, they are almost the same.

 ![throughput](imgs/throughput.png)

 #### Timeout

-For big data volumes, the timeout count is almost the same.
+For large data volumes, the timeout count is almost the same.

 ![timeout](imgs/timeout.png)